arpandey1405/arpandey1405/README.md

 ## 🎭 Hobbies & Interests

-- 🎨 Digital art and design
-- 📚 Reading and exploring new tech trends
+💻 Building web and app projects

+📊 Exploring AI, machine learning, and data science

+📖 Learning new technologies and problem-solving in DSA

-- 🖋️ Writing and sharing ideas
+📝 Writing and sharing tech ideas & project insights
 ---

 ## 📬 Connect With Me